These Valentine's Day gifts for long-distance couples keep the love alive

 Couples used to spending time apart know the value of getting creative.
 Valentine’s Day is the perfect time to put that creativity to use, with a gift that will make them smile and think of you wherever you may be.
 From synchronized tech and cozy accessories to imaginative twists on tried-and-true classics, we selected our favorite Valentine’s gifts to help bridge any distance.
-For more ideas, check out our favorite Valentine’s Day gifts, gifts for him, gifts for her, gifts for kids, Nordstrom gifts and our V-Day flower delivery guide.
+For more ideas, check out our favorite Valentine’s Day gifts, gifts for him, gifts for her, gifts for kids, Nordstrom gifts and V-Day flower delivery guide.

-FriendshipLamps Long Distance Friendship Lamps, Set of 2 ($176; etsy.com)
+FriendshipLamps Long-Distance Friendship Lamps, Set of 2 ($176; etsy.com)

-A text or phone call is one thing.
-But for a more creative (and primal) way to let your S.O. know you’re thinking about them, consider this long-distance friendship lamp a glow-up.
+A text or phone call is one thing, but for a more creative (and primal) way to let your S.O. know you’re thinking about them, consider this long-distance friendship lamp a glow-up.

-Long Distance Touch Bracelet Set ($98; uncommongoods.com)
+Long-Distance Touch Bracelet Set ($98; uncommongoods.com)

 Wearable tech with a touch of intimacy, these bracelets will keep you connected near or far.

-ShopKPP Custom Long Distance Relationship Coffee Cups ($22; etsy.com)
+ShopKPP Custom Long-Distance Relationship Coffee Cups ($22; etsy.com)

 Even when you’re not sharing your morning coffee, let them know they’re the first thing on your mind.

-A Year of Connection Stationary ($30; uncommongoods.com)
+A Year of Connection Stationery ($30; uncommongoods.com)

 Love letters are a lost art, especially now that we live much of our lives online.
 Give them a missive worthy of holding onto.